inno-devops-labs/S25-core-course-labs/ansible/roles/docker/README.md

 The `docker` role allows you to deploy Docker on the server.
 It installs Docker and Docker Compose with necessary dependencies included.
+Also it configures Docker security settings (disable root access).

 ## Requirements